 - Facilitating alignment between the FAA Budget planning, the NAS Enterprise Architecture, and the Future of the NAS objectives;

-- Leading FAA planning in collaboration with aviation stakeholders including the NextGen Advisory Committee to meet agency goals and activities;
+- Evaluating and integrating FAA commitments identified by aviation stakeholders, including the NextGen Advisory Committee, to meet agency goals and activities;

 - Initiating and managing portfolios of research and development projects to mature concepts, and transition of these concepts to implementation to deliver NSIP operational improvements;